 - To hide the online activity

-My real lifetime VPN subscription solution is cheaper, never goes under but comes with small limitations.
+My real lifetime VPN subscription solution is cheaper never goes under but comes with small limitations.
 I’m talking about setting up your own VPN at home on a $5 Raspberry Pi Zero.
 Something, that I found very useful during my trip to China.
 The VPN on a Raspberry Pi.

 I’m not very optimistic about hiding online activities by using VPN only.
 The truth is, if governments can force or find the way to spy on ISP, VPN providers would be their second target.
 Privacy aside let’s take a look at the benefits and limitations of running a VPN from a Raspberry Pi.

 You will instantly notice that with this set up you cannot hide, nor change your IP/geolocation while browsing at home.
-This is the trade off.
+This is the trade-off.
 It’s unlikely, that you will bypass Netflix restrictions this way, or hide your kinky online searches unless you can take your piVPN elsewhere.
 If this is what you are after, I’m sorry but keep looking.

 The lifetime VPN subscription is truly for life!
 Once you get a Raspberry Pi, everything else is free.
 No recurring charges, no shady terms.
-The VPN offers a safe hub that you can connect to when traveling to countries with limited internet policies (China, etc).
+The VPN offers a safe hub that you can connect to when travelling to countries with limited internet policies (China, etc).
 It gives you peace of mind when you want to share secure details over a shared internet connection in Starbucks.

 When I was abroad I used the PureVPN service for a while, and my wife used TunnelBear.
 The mobile performance of the PureVPN was comparable to a modem if not worse (desktop version was better but forget streaming services), with many servers simply refusing to connect.
 Suddenly, offering 1600 servers worldwide becomes a disadvantage.
 You never know which one will work.
 My wife’s internet was slightly faster, but she had a hard time connecting to servers.
 She would spend minutes trying to connect to one.